Editing PHP Memory Limits With Laravel Valet

 To resolve this, run the following commands:

-1brew unlink php@7.4 # or whatever version you're using
+1brew unlink php@7.4 # or whatever version you're using2brew link php3valet use php

 Weirdo icu4c Errors